Pictured: Pam Ismail (principle investigator), graduate students, researchers, and Fan's Cat (Tiger)

 Want to learn more about our research?

-Animal and human clinical studies, as well as epidemiological studies, have demonstrated the association of proteins and phytochemicals with prevention of several diseases, such as cancer, cardiovascular disorders, bone health problems, and postmenopausal symptoms.
+Animal and human clinical studies as well as epidemiological studies have demonstrated the association of proteins and phytochemicals with prevention of several diseases, such as cancer, cardiovascular disorders, bone health problems, and postmenopausal symptoms.
 Therefore, the main focus of our research is improving the functionality and bioactivity of proteins and phytochemicals.
-Additionally, we aim to understand the fate of the bioactive components when subjected to various processing conditions.
-We are currently researching ways to reduce allergenicity and improve functionality, stability, and bioactivity of food proteins, following enzymatic hydrolysis and other natural mechanisms.
-Our lab group is also studying the stability and bioavailability of soy isoflavones, as affected by their chemical structure, following novel analytical techniques.
+Specifically, our group focuses on chemical characterization and enhancement of functionality, safety, bioavailability, delivery, and bioactivity of food proteins and phytochemicals, following novel processing and analytical approaches.
+We research ways to improve functionality, thermal stability, and bioactivity of food proteins, as well as ways to reduce allergenicity following enzymatic and other natural protein modification approaches.
+Protein structural characterization is performed using a number of proteomic analytical tools, aiming at linking structure to function.

-Until recently, our lab has solely targeted proteins and phytochemicals from common protein sources, including soy, whey, and casein.
-In the last couple of years, our lab has added sustainable crops to its repertoire.
-Most notably, we have been researching intermediate wheatgrass and millet (novel perennial grains), hazelnuts, and most recently camelina, an oilseed.
+Our lab has targeted proteins from common sources, including soy, wheat, whey, and casein.
+However, plant-based proteins are more in demand than ever before.
+The demonstration of equivalent or superior/new functionality of novel plant proteins compared to existing alternatives is essential to both the food industry and the consumer.
+Therefore, our lab embarked on studying and evaluating protein from several plant sources including pulses, oilseeds, cereal grains, and hemp (Click here to learn more about current research).
+Our lab also added sustainable crops to its repertoire.
+Most notably, we have been researching novel perineal crops including intermediate wheatgrass grains (grains related to wheat), millet, and most recently the oilseeds pennycress and camelina.
 These crops have excellent environmental benefits, among them reduced soil and water erosion, increased carbon sequestration, and reduced nitrogen leaching.
-Through a collaborative effort with geneticists, breeders, and agronomists, we ultimately hope to see them commercialized.
+Through a collaborative effort with geneticists, breeders, and agronomists, we are ultimately working to see them commercialized for food applications.
 Our food science team focuses on characterizing the crops, conducting storage studies, and understanding and improving their functionality.
-If you'd like to hear more about what our lab is doing with these perennial crops, please check out the KMSQ "Farm Connections" segment and the Big Ten Network commercial our researchers were featured in in Fall 2016: